josephWaldron/AI-ML-Project/README.md

-# Bird Classification with AI/ML Project
+# Bird Classification with AI/ML Project 🐦🔍🤖

-Welcome to the Bird Classification with AI/ML Project!
-This project focuses on classifying images of birds from two different datasets: "100 Bird Species" and "200 Bird Species with 11,788 Images."
-Additionally, we will build a web application to showcase our findings and demonstrate the classification results.
+## Team Members
+* Joseph Waldron
+* Gabriel Serrano
+* Hashir Mohyuddin

 ## Project Overview

 Bird classification is a fascinating application of Artificial Intelligence (AI) and Machine Learning (ML).
 It involves training a model to recognize and classify various bird species based on their images.
 This project leverages two extensive datasets to create a robust bird classification system.
+We will evaluate the performance of various models and build a web application to showcase our findings.

 ## Datasets